 The safest and most popular color for liners is blue.
 A deep blue water color is what people associate most with swimming pools.
 It is a attractive and durable.
-The patterns that fall into this category are, Ocean Wave, Nassau, Destin, Malibu and Hampton.
+The patterns that fall into this deep blue category are, Port Royal, Georgetown, Ocean Wave, Nassau, Destin, Malibu and Hampton.
 The blue base film that the pattern is printed on ages well.
 It doesn’t show the wear and tear that are inevitable over time.
 These pattern hide imperfections and dirt too.
 They may be conservative but they are like a pair of blue jeans that you can wear every day.
 They always looks good.
 If a customer who is having trouble deciding on a pattern asks for our opinion we suggest they choose one of these.
 They are almost certain to be satisfied.
 If there is a concern homeowners have with dark color liners it’s that they can’t see the bottom.
 If that’s something you worry about, fear not, we have many more colors to choose from.

-St. John’s Bay and Emerald Bay are recent additions that are quickly attracting attention because of the original designs.
+St. John’s Bay and Emerald Bay, usually classified as light blue patterns, are such unique designs they are quickly attracting attention.
 Both of these patterns are designed without a border.
 Liners without tile borders are becoming increasingly popular.
 These two patterns were designed with that in mind.
 Any of the patterns in our collection can be ordered without a tile border, though.

-The pattern style and color are the most obvious considerations when you begin your search.
+The pattern style and color are the most obvious considerations when you begin your search for a new liner.
 But, there are other aspects that are equally important.
 The lifespan and durability of the liner are important and should factor into your decision.
 That’s why Tara only offers patterns that are produced here in America.
 You don’t have to worry about the quality of the vinyl because the American virgin vinyl that we use is made from only the finest raw ingredients.
 Patterns manufactured overseas use filler ingredients that can lead to premature wrinkling, fading and weathering.
 We stand behind our patterns with the strongest warranty in the industry.
 You can pick any pattern you like and know that it will give you the maximum performance.
 If you want to find out more about maximizing the lifespan of your liner check out our care and maintenance tips.

 One last choice our customers struggle with is the thickness of the liner.
 This isn’t a problem with Tara Liners, though.
 We have been fabricating liners for over 30 years and we have found that the perfect thickness for a pool liner is 20 mil.
 It is the best thickness for fit, flexibility and strength.
 The only time a thicker liner may be necessary is if the floor of the pool is very rough.
 We recommend that you choose that pattern you love and know that, regardless of thickness, it will last you 8 - 10 years.
 It’s better to choose a pattern that will reward you each time you look at it rather than a pattern you don’t care for, that was offered in a thicker vinyl.